MOHAMMAD-ALSUBAIE/eCommerce-/README.md

 4-Navigate to the project directory and start your web server.
 5-Access the application through your web browser.
 ````
-Usage
+##Usage

-.
-Create an account or log in to an existing one.
+- **Create an account or log in to an existing one.

-.
-Browse the available products and add them to your cart.
+- **Browse the available products and add them to your cart.

-.
-Manage product quantities in the cart.
+- **Manage product quantities in the cart.

-.
-Confirm your payment to view your bill.
+- **Confirm your payment to view your bill.

-Security
+##Security

 This project prioritizes security and has been developed with the following security features:

-.
-Authentication and authorization for user access.
+- **Authentication and authorization for user access.

-.
-Input validation to prevent malicious inputs.
+- **Input validation to prevent malicious inputs.

-.
-Safeguards against SQL injection and HTML injection.
+- **Safeguards against SQL injection and HTML injection.

 Contributors